Now accepting applications in Raleigh / Durham / Chapel Hill / Cary / Morrisville

 How long does the assessment take? +

 4 weeks from sensor placement to final report.
-We move the sensor between rooms during that time to capture a full picture of your home's air quality.
+You move the sensor between rooms during that time to capture a full picture of your home's air quality — it's small and just plugs into a wall outlet.
 Most people start seeing actionable insights within the first week.

 Do I keep the sensor? +